Chaotic motion of scalar particle coupling to Chern-Simons invariant in Kerr black hole spacetime: Summary

 \section{Summary}

 In this paper we present firstly the equation of motion for a test scalar particle coupled to the Chern-Simons invariant in the Kerr black hole spacetime through the short-wave approximation.
-We have analyzed the dynamical behaviors of the test coupled particles by applying techniques including Poinca\'e sections, power spectrum, fast Lyapunov exponent indicator and bifurcation diagram.
+We have analyzed the dynamical behaviors of the test coupled particles by applying techniques including Poincar\'e sections, fast Lyapunov exponent indicator, bifurcation diagram and basins of attraction.
 Our results confirm that there exists chaotic phenomenon in the motion of scalar particle interacted with the Chern-Simons invariant in the background of a rotating black hole.
-The main reason is that the presence of the coupling leads to that the equation of motion is not variable-separable and the dynamical system is non-integrable.
-Moreover, we probe effects of the coupling parameter and black hole rotation parameter on chaotic behavior of a test coupled scalar particle.
-Our results show that the dependence of particle's motion on the coupling parameter $\alpha$ is determined by the initial conditions and the parameters of system.
-For the fixed rotation parameter $a=0.8$, we find that the chaotic region in the Poincar\'e section first increases and then decreases with the Chern-Simons coupling parameter $\alpha$.
-For the fixed coupling parameter $\alpha=46$, we find that the chaotic region first increases and then decreases with the black hole rotation parameter $a$.
-Moreover, as $\alpha=0$ or $a=0$, we find that all of orbits of particles become regular, which is because the interaction with Chern-Simons invariant $^* R R$ disappears and then the motion of particle reduces to that of in the usual Kerr black hole spacetime.
-Thus, the coupling between scalar particle and Chern-Simons invariant yields the richer dynamical behavior of scalar particle in a Kerr black hole spacetime.
+The main reason is that such coupling leads to that the equation of motion is not variable-separable and the dynamical system is non-integrable.
+Moreover, we probe effects of the coupling parameter and black hole spin parameter on the motion of test coupled scalar particle.
+For the fixed spin parameter $a=0.8$, we find that the main island of stability in the Poincar\'e section shrinks with the Chern-Simons coupling parameter $\alpha$, while the chaotic orbits are driven faster towards the horizon.
+For the fixed coupling parameter $\alpha=45$, we find that the chaotic region increases with the black hole spin parameter $a$.
+Moreover, as $a=0$, all of the orbits of particles is regular, which can be explained by a fact that the Chern-Simons invariant $^* R R$ disappears and the motion of particle reduces to that of in the case without the coupling.
+These mean that the coupling between scalar particle and Chern-Simons invariant yields the richer dynamical behavior of scalar particle in a Kerr black hole spacetime.